Can you paint over drylok? That’s a question from one of my readers!

 Does Drylok Cause Mold?

-As such, this enhances the mold to evolve at a hasty pace.
-So to prevent the mold from going any further, apply a coat of mold-killing primer on the surface with mold signs.
+For improved protection against mold and mildew, you can choose to apply a coat of mold-killing primer on the surface with mold signs.

 How Good Is Drylok Paint?